CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 The translation table implements two very different steps:

-1. **Validation -** The source values are first validated by a set of validation rules separated by a semicolon.
-Each validation rule defines an error code that is returned if the rule is not fulfilled.
-The next step (translation) happens only if all the validation rules pass.
-A boolean flag (TRUE or FALSE) can make a failing validation rule stop the engine.
-This flag is set to false by default, allowing the engine to report errors without stopping.
+1. **Validation -** Source values are first validated by a set of validation rules.
+Translation, the next step, happens only if all the validation rules pass.
+When a validation rule is not fulfilled (e.g. notNull(attribute)), it sets the target value to an error code.
+Each validation rule has a default error code.
+It can also can defines its own depending on the application and on the type and range of valid values in the target table (e.g. 0 can be a valid error code in some case and not a valid one in some case).

-2. **Translation -** The source values are translated to the target values by the translation rule (one per target attribute).
+2. **Translation -** Source values are then translated to the target values by the translation rule (one per target attribute).

-Translation tables have one row per target attribute and they must contain these seven columns:
+Translation tables have one row per target attribute describing the generic validation and translation process.
+They must contain these seven columns:

- 1. **rule_id** - Incremental unique integer identifier used for ordering target attributes in target table.
+ 1. **rule_id** - An incremental unique integer identifier used for ordering target attributes in the target table.
  2. **target_attribute** - The name of the target attribute to be created in the target table.
- 3. **target_attribute_type** - The data type of the target attribute.
+ 3. **target_attribute_type** - The data type of the target attribute (text, integer, double precision).
  4. **validation_rules** - A semicolon separated list of validation rules needed to validate the source values before translating.
  5. **translation_rules** - The translation rule to convert source values to target values.
  6. **description** - A text description of the translation taking place.
  7. **desc_uptodate_with_rules** - A boolean describing whether the translation rules are up to date with the description.
 This allows non-technical users to propose translations using the description column.
 Once the described translation has been applied throughout the table this attribute should be set to TRUE.

+Validation and translation rules are helper function calls of the form "rule(src_attribute, parameter1, parameter2)".
+Available helper functions are listed below.

-* Error codes, to be returned by the engine if validation rules return FALSE, should follow a vertical bar ('|') after the list of helper function parameters (e.g. notNull(sp1_per|-8888)).
+Each rule define a default error code to be returned when the rule fails.
+You can overwrite the default error code for validation and translation rule directly in the translation table by setting a value preceded by a vertical bar ('|') after the list of parameters (e.g. notNull(sp1_per|-8888)).
 Validation error codes are always required and must be of the same type as the target attribute.

-Error codes can optionally be provided for translation functions too.
-If the translation helper function returns NULL following a processing error, the engine will return the user provided error code, or the default values of 'TRANSLATION_ERROR' for text types or -3333 for numeric types.
-* It is possible to configure the engine to stop on any validation or translation error.
+You can configure the engine to stop and report errors on any validation or translation failure with the appropriate parameter to the TT_Translate() function that is created with your translation table.
+It is also possible to make the engine to stop on a particular rule by adding the word 'STOP' after the last parameter or after the error code of a rule (e.g. notNull(sp1_per|-8888, STOP)).
+More on both scenarios below.

 Translation tables are themselves validated by the translation engine while processing the first source row.
 Any error in the translation table stops the validation/translation process with a message explaining the problem.
 The engine checks that:

-* no null values exists (all cells must have a value),
+* no NULL values exists in the table (all cells must have a value),
 * target attribute names do not contain invalid characters (e.g. spaces or accents),
-* target attribute types are valid PostgreSQL types (integer, text, boolean, etc...),
+* target attribute types are valid PostgreSQL types (text, integer, double precision, boolean, etc...),
 * helper functions for validation and translation rules exist and have the propre number of parameters and types,
+* the return type of the translation functions match the target_attribute_type specified in the translation table,
-* the flag indicating if the description is in sync with the validation/translation rules is set to TRUE,
+* the flag indicating if the description is in sync with the validation/translation rules is set to TRUE.
-* the return type of the translation functions match the target_attribute_type specified in the translation table.

 **Example translation table**